Kamen Rider: The First: Cast and characters

+Returning cast and crew

 Several actors in this film have appeared in previous Kamen Rider productions.
 Hiroshi Miyauchi plays Tōbei Tachibana, a character who has appeared in numerous other Kamen Rider shows, acting as a sort of father figure to the Riders.
 Miyauchi is known for portraying the title character in 1973's Kamen Rider V3.
 Hassei Takano, who portrays Hayato Ichimonji (Kamen Rider 2) in the film, also starred as Miyuki Tezuka (Kamen Rider Raia) in the 2002 series Kamen Rider Ryuki.
-Hideyo Amamoto posthumously reprises his role as Dr. Shinigami through archival footage from the original Kamen Rider series.

-The crew of The First also features many returning faces.
+The crew of The First also features many returning names.
 Director Takao Nagaishi is a longtime tokusatsu director who has helmed several episodes of 2006s Kamen Rider Kabuto.
 Nagaishi was also an assistant director on the original Kamen Rider series.
 The film was written by Toshiki Inoue, a popular fixture in anime and tokusatsu screen writing.
 He has written virtually every theatrical film in the Kamen Rider franchise, as well as all the episodes of Kamen Rider Agito (except for one) and Kamen Rider 555.
 He also served as a writer on Kamen Rider Kuuga, Kamen Rider Ryuki, Kamen Rider Blade, and Kamen Rider Hibiki.
 Inoue is the son of the late Masaru Igami, who was the chief writer on the original Kamen Rider series, as well as Kamen Rider V3, Kamen Rider Stronger, and New Kamen Rider.

+Hideyo Amamoto, who died in 2003 before the film's release, posthumously reprises his role as Dr. Shinigami through archival footage from the original Kamen Rider series.